7th Infantry Division (United States): Leyte

-The 7th Infantry Division left Hawaii on 11 October, heading for Leyte and include the Filipino troops of the Philippine Commonwealth Army and Philippine Constabulary were aided against the Japanese.
+The 7th Infantry Division left Hawaii on 11 October, heading for Leyte and included the Filipino troops of the Philippine Commonwealth Army and Philippine Constabulary.
 At this time it was under the command of XXIV Corps of the Sixth United States Army.
 On 20 October 1944, the division made an assault landing at Dulag, Leyte, initially only encountering light resistance.
 Following a defeat at sea on 26 October, the Japanese launched a large, uncoordinated counteroffensive on the Sixth Army.
 After heavy fighting, the 184th Infantry secured airstrips at Dulag, while the 17th Infantry secured San Pablo, and the 32nd Infantry took Buri.
 The 17th Infantry troops moved north to take Dagami on 29 October, in intense jungle warfare that produced high casualties.
 The division then shifted to the west coast of Leyte on 25 November and attacked north toward Ormoc, securing Valencia on 25 December.
 An amphibious landing by the 77th Infantry Division effected the capture of Ormoc on 31 December 1944.
 The 7th Infantry Division joined in the occupation of the city, and engaged the 26th Japanese Infantry Division, which had been holding up the advance of the 11th Airborne Division.
 The 7th Division's attack was successful in allowing the 11th Airborne Division to move through, however, Japanese forces proved difficult to drive out of the area.
 As such, operations to secure Leyte continued until early February 1945.
 Afterward, the division began training for an invasion of the Ryukyu island chain throughout March 1945.
 It was relieved from the Sixth Army and the Philippine Commonwealth military, which went on to attack Luzon.